Raven's Peak

 The lash hung in the air, ready to strike at its new prey.

-The Reverend looked curiously at the man, seeing him for the first time.
-He recognized him as one of the first guardsmen he'd ever spoken with when placed in this cell.
+The Reverend studied the man, looking at him for the first time.
+One of the first guardsmen he'd ever spoken with when placed in this cell.
 A nice European chap with a wife and two young children.
 A little overweight and balding, but well-intentioned.

-Most of him didn't want to hurt this man, but there was a part—a hungry, needful part—that did.
+Most of him didn't want to hurt this man, but a part—a hungry, needful part—did.
 That part wanted to hurt this man in ways neither of them could even imagine.
 One twist would snap his arm.
 Two would shatter the bone.

 Read in orderWorld on Fire · 2 of 4 available